rust-lang/book/nostarch/chapter11.md

 failures:

 ---- tests::greater_than_100 stdout ----
-thread 'main' panicked at 'Guess value must be greater than or equal to 1, got 200.', src/lib.rs:13:13
+thread 'tests::greater_than_100' panicked at src/lib.rs:12:13:
+Guess value must be greater than or equal to 1, got 200.
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 note: panic did not contain expected string
       panic message: `"Guess value must be greater than or equal to 1, got 200."`,